 Start by filling a trash bag as quickly as possible!
 This quick method will help you be more active in throwing stuff away, instead of talking yourself into keeping it.
 Don’t just throw away the trash, throw away all of that clutter that is just collecting dust.
 There are probably plenty of things in your room that you really don’t need and will never use.
 Just like Marie Kondo advises, if it doesn’t spark joy, get rid of it!

-Pick up all of the clothes laying around in your room.
+Pick up all of the clothes lying around in your room.
 Dirty clothes, clothes on the floor, even that sweater that has been on top of your dresser for the past 6 months.
 Or if you are like me, you have a chair that is primarily used to hold clothes.
 Put all of these clothes in the hamper.

 Now go looking for items that don’t belong in your bedroom.
 Look for toys, bills, cups, or whatever may have accumulated in your room recently and put it all in the “what does not belong” bin.

 Remember, that all of this clutter is mostly there from you just delaying putting it away, giving it away or throwing it away.
 Don’t say you’ll deal with it later, do it now!